UNSLAM25/wasm-preprocessor/README.md

 The features returned by preprocess():

-- array of 3Nx4 float, containing N features
+- Mat of 3Nx4 float, containing N features (returned to javascript as UInt8Array of length 48N)
 - the first 2N rows have N 256 bits descriptors, 2 rows each
 - the last N rows have N keypoints, with the following parameters:
     - col 0: pt.x